What to Give Up for Lent - Attitudes and Things to Give Up for 2020

 The Lenten season affords us the reminder to not only confess our sins but to receive God's forgiveness.
 The prophets often were called by God to announce God's judgment.
 But like Joel, in our passage, the Prophet also announces God's mercy and God's grace and God's forgiveness: “Who knows if He will turn and relent And leave a blessing behind Him”— (v.
 14).
 God's mercy leads to a new way of living so we come to this fourth and final attitude that we must give up:

-4. Let us give up the misinformed idea that nothing really changes.
+4. Let us give up the misinformed idea that nothing really changes for Lent.

 As we go through life, we come to believe that tomorrow will be just like yesterday.
 The world has a system—a syllogism of Man—that asserts,